Plano Medical Bills

 When Caring for a Catastrophic Injury, Nursing Services Are Required: When a person suffers a catastrophic injury, they are frequently released from the hospital, and a family member must spend countless hours caring for and tending to the injured person’s needs.
 Despite the fact that the family member is not officially a “nurse,” the at-fault party may still be held liable for the “reasonable value” of the nursing services provided.
 Even if the services are provided free of charge (no bill is generated), recovery may be possible.
 The services must be distinct from those normally provided by a spouse or family member (in other words, cooking and cleaning in the house that you normally did anyway is not recoverable).
 To demonstrate the “reasonable value” of the nursing service, you must obtain the testimony of a qualified nurse or nursing home administrator.
 Polk v.
 Transp.
 Ins.
 Co., 400 S.W.2d 881 (Tex.
 1966).

 In Texas courts, the right of family members of catastrophically injured people to future medical care has been upheld.
 The court upheld a $1.3 million award for future medical expenses based on 24-hour care provided by family members in Baptist Mem’l Hosp.
 Sys. v.
-Smith, 822 S.W.2d 67 (Tex.App.–San Antonio 1991, writ denied).We Can Assits You in Searching for Medical Expenses
+Smith, 822 S.W.2d 67 (Tex.App.–San Antonio 1991, writ denied).We Can Assist You in Getting Compensation for Medical Expenses

 Personal injury damages after an accident should always cover all medical costs, whether you settle out of court or go to trial.
-However, it is critical that you retain the services of an experienced attorney to protect your rights and ensure that you receive the compensation you deserve.
+However, it is critical that you retain the services of an experienced Plano auto accident attorney to protect your rights and ensure that you receive the compensation you deserve.

 The Law Office of Doug Goyen has a proven track record of obtaining favorable settlements and verdicts for clients in a variety of cases.
 In fact, we have recovered millions of dollars in settlements on behalf of Plano and Texas clients.
 Our case history ranges from cases involving a few thousand dollars in medical expenses to cases involving millions of dollars in medical costs.
 Every case is significant to us.